Saremox/ocbench/README.md

 ### Compiling ocbench

-If you followed the installation steps from above your need to export some environment variables to get cmake finding your local squash installation.
+If you followed the installation steps from above, you need to export some environment variables, so cmake can find your local squash installation.
 ```
 export PATH="$HOME/local/bin:$PATH"
 export LD_LIBRARY_PATH="$HOME/local/lib"